 As a resident or fellow nearing the completion of your graduate medical education, you will confront a number of decisions that shape your career as a physician.
 One of those decisions is determining the type setting in which you want to practice.

-The AMA offers a number of tools and resources that can help you map your future as a physician, including offering insight on employment contracts and a list of positions from employers around the United States and beyond.
-The AMA also offers a toolkit for physicians new—or returning—to private practice.
+The AMA offers a number of tools and resources that can help you map your future as a physician, including offering insight on employment contracts and a list of positions from employers around the U.S. through the JAMA Career Center®.
+The AMA also offers resources for physicians new—or returning—to private practice.

 Choosing a practice setting ultimately will be based on your unique combination of needs and desires, but there are some things to know about different settings that may help influence your decision.

-Here’s a look at the pros and cons of each setting, as highlighted in the AMA’s “Practice options for physicians” resource.
-Learn the eight steps physicians take when deciding where to practice.
+Here’s a look at the pros and cons of each setting, as highlighted in the AMA’s “Practice options for physicians” (PDF) resource.

 There are two ways to take ownership of a solo practice: Establish a new practice from scratch or purchase an existing one.
 If you start your own practice, there are a number of considerations that should factor into your decision, such as geographical location and confidence in your ability to build a capable staff and grow a base of patients.

 Pros: Gives you the utmost control and autonomy, and you can take advantage of your strong business sense to successfully manage the practice.